Thursday, January 31, 2019

 The buttons at the bottom right allow you to save or load settings, restore the defaults, and close the panel.
 Note that if you save the world from the global map screen, its appearance settings are saved with it and will be restored if you reload it.
 So you don't need to save the settings separately unless you plan to load them into other worlds.

 If "Show mangrove forests" is selected, these will be shown in the appropriate locations on the regional map.
-The "Only cliffs use high base colour" is intended for non-tectonic planets, which sometimes have extensive high plateaux.
+The "Only cliffs use high base colour" is intended for non-tectonic planets, which sometimes have extensive high plateaux that can look a little odd if rendered using colours intended for mountains.
 Selecting this option will force the program to render these plateaux using the lower base colour.

 The appearance settings are stored as part of the world, so if you save the world and reload it they will be restored.
 If you generate a new world it will inherit the current settings.
 You can also save the settings by themselves to load later, or click "Default" to reset everything.